3 Spatial data operations

 (b) Spatial subset based on intersection (red), geometry used for subsetting (Canterbury and Southland) (grey)

-Figure 3.3: Spatial subsetting of points by intersection with more that one polygon
+Figure 3.3: Spatial subsetting of points by intersection with more than one polygon

-The next section further explores different types of spatial relation, also known as binary predicates (of which .intersects and .disjoint are two examples), that can be used to identify whether or not two features are spatially related or not.
+The next section further explores different types of spatial relations, also known as binary predicates (of which .intersects and .disjoint are two examples), that can be used to identify whether or not two features are spatially related.

 Topological relations describe the spatial relationships between objects.
-“Binary topological relationships”, to give them their full name, are logical statements (in that the answer can only be True or False) about the spatial relationships between two objects defined by ordered sets of points (typically forming points, lines and polygons) in two or more dimensions (Egenhofer and Herring 1990, to add citation…).
-That may sound rather abstract and, indeed, the definition and classification of topological relations is based on mathematical foundations first published in book form in 1966 (Spanier 1995, to add citation…), with the field of algebraic topology continuing into the 21st century (Dieck 2008, to add citation…).
+‘Binary topological relationships’, to give them their full name, are logical statements (in that the answer can only be True or False) about the spatial relationships between two objects defined by ordered sets of points (typically forming points, lines, and polygons) in two or more dimensions (Egenhofer and Herring 1990).
+That may sound rather abstract and, indeed, the definition and classification of topological relations is based on mathematical foundations first published in book form in 1966 (Spanier 1995), with the field of algebraic topology continuing into the 21st century (Dieck 2008).

 Figure 3.4: Topological relations between vector geometries, inspired by Figures 1 and 2 in Egenhofer and Herring (1990).
 The relations for which the x.relation(y) is true are printed for each geometry pair, with x represented in pink and y represented in blue.
 The nature of the spatial relationship for each pair is described by the Dimensionally Extended 9-Intersection Model string.

-In shapely, methods testing for different types of topological relations are known as “relationships”. geopandas provides warppers (with the same method name) which can be applied on multimple geometries at once (such as .intersects and .disjoint applied on all points in nz_height, see Section 3.3.1).
-To see how topological relations work in practice, let’s create a simple reproducible example, building on the relations illustrated in Figure 3.4 and consolidating knowledge of how vector geometries are represented from a previous chapter (Section 1.2.3 and Section 1.2.5):
+In shapely, methods testing for different types of topological relations are known as ‘relationships’. geopandas provides their wrappers (with the same method name) which can be applied on multiple geometries at once (such as .intersects and .disjoint applied on all points in nz_height, see Section 3.2.1).
+To see how topological relations work in practice, let’s create a simple reproducible example, building on the relations illustrated in Figure 3.4 and consolidating knowledge of how vector geometries are represented from a previous chapter (Section 1.2.3 and Section 1.2.5).

 points = gpd.GeoSeries([